-If you know of someone who voted even though they were ineligible, Contact Us to report it to the Returning Officer.
+If you know of someone who voted even though they were ineligible, contact us to report it to the Returning Officer.

 Penalties for someone who votes knowing that they have no right to do so may include:

 Yes.
-If you have concerns, Contact Us for information on the steps you will need to take.
+If you have concerns, contact us for information on the steps you will need to take.

-A recount may be made if a candidate, official agent or a scrutineer presents a valid reason that the count of votes is inaccurate.
+A recount may be made if the Returning Officer is shown reasonable grounds by a candidate, official agent or a scrutineer that the count of votes is inaccurate.
 The Returning Officer may also consider a recount based on the number of rejected ballots, valid ballots objected to, or any administrative or technical errors.
-You must file a recount application by 4 p.m. on October 18, 2017.
+For more information on recount, see Local Authorities Election Act.

 No. Under section 148(5) of the Local Authorities Election Act, you are not allowed to distribute or share any form or ballot printed by the Returning Officer.
 As well, under section 55 of the Act, a vote is secret and it is an offence for you to show your ballot to anyone in order for you to share how you voted.

 Election signs can go up on private property at anytime.
 Be sure to ask permission before putting signs on private land and call Alberta One Call at 1-800-242-3447 before you dig.

 Election signs on public property can go up between Nomination Day (Monday, September 20, 2021) and must be removed within the 48 hours after Election Day.
 The City of Red Deer has a number of designated locations on municipal land that election signs can be placed.
 Please see the Election Sign Placement Guide or contact us to obtain a printed copy.

 Visit Election Advertising and Signs for more information.

 No. The City of Red Deer does not compile a list of voters and so does not have a voter list available to share with candidates.